josephmudrak/baby-sienna/README.md

-# Sienna – Your Dynamic AI Voice Companion
+# Sienna – Your Dynamic AI Voice Companion (baby version)

 This repository contains the source code for Sienna.
 It can run locally on the user’s machine.